 "Shades of Douglas Adams..."

 It's 2005, and the Almighty's earth-shattering arrival in Phoenix, Arizona, has ignited worldwide debate.
-Found near death in the Arizona desert, this elderly, foul-mouthed eccentric, dressed in Armani, is admitted to the psychological ward of the Phoenix General Hospital.
+Found near death in the Arizona desert, this elderly, foul-mouthed, eccentric dressed in Armani is admitted to the psychological ward of the Phoenix General Hospital.
 His only demand?
-To relate his urgent global message via one hand-picked human being.
+To relate His urgent global message via one hand-picked human being.
 And, to the considerable surprise of all humanity, it's Earl.

-Earl Grey, atheist by nature, cynic by trade, gets coerced into interviewing God and relaying His words to a waiting global press.
+Earl Grey, atheist by nature, cynic by trade, gets coerced into interviewing this alleged God and relaying His words to a waiting global press.
 Earl's staunch disbelief and staggering lack of enthusiasm are evident from minute one, that is... until the miracles begin.